-A "GPU" or "Graphics Processing Unit" is a special type of processing unit designed specifically to complete the task of displaying images on a display device such as a monitor, TV, or projector.
-A graphics card can be one of the most expensive components in a system next to the CPU and for good reason, it has the important job of making the images on your screen happen.
-An example of a GPU shown below.
+A "GPU" or "Graphics Processing Unit" is a particular type of processing unit explicitly designed to complete the task of displaying images on a display device such as a monitor, TV, or projector.
+A graphics card can be one of the most expensive components in a system next to the CPU, and for a good reason, it has the critical job of making the images on your screen happen.
+An example of a GPU is shown below.

 How does a GPU work?

-The GPU has a dedicated processor built into it that is specialized for rendering what you see on your screen.
-This is a very complex subject, there is a lot of technical details that don't necessarily help you determine what to purchase so we will instead go over key concepts that will be of more use to you.
-If you would like a technical breakdown of how a GPU works you can read about this here.
+The GPU has a dedicated processor built into it that specializes in rendering what you see on your screen.
+This is a complex subject; many technical details don't necessarily help you determine what to purchase, so we will instead go over key concepts that will be of more use to you.
+If you would like a technical breakdown of how a GPU works, you can read about this here.

 GDDR (Graphics Double Data Rate) memory is a specialized type of RAM, known as "Video RAM/VRAM," for Graphics cards.
 A lot like RAM, information is temporarily stored in VRAM for quick access.
-Since the job of a graphics card is to render information to a display, typically information on 3D models, textures, shading, and other details will be temporarily stored on your GPU.
-Having more VRAM will allow you to store more visual information, so you can play games at higher resolutions and higher quality.
+Since the job of a graphics card is to render information to a display, typically, information on 3D models, textures, shading, and other details will be temporarily stored on your GPU.
+Having more VRAM will allow you to store more visual information to play games at higher resolutions and higher quality.

-Memory speed relates to your VRAM and while the size of VRAM is important, the speed it operates at is just as important.
-Memory Speed is how quickly the VRAM is able to respond to your system's request to receive/send the information that is temporarily stored on your VRAM.
-A higher memory speed will help games and other GPU-related tasks render faster.
+Memory speed relates to your VRAM, and while the size of VRAM is essential, the speed it operates at is just as important.
+Memory Speed is how quickly the VRAM can respond to your system's request to receive/send the temporarily stored information on your VRAM.
+A higher memory speed will help games, and other GPU-related tasks render faster.

 Core/Boost clock is the speed that the processor in your GPU operates.
-Core clock is the speed that the processor will operate at a minimum while not performing intensive tasks.
-Boost Clock is the speed that your GPU will automatically overclock to when performing a stressful task.
-This will allow your GPU to reach its full potential under intense workloads.
-When it comes to both the Core clock and Boost clock, the higher the better.
+Core clock is the speed that the processor will run at a minimum while not performing intensive tasks.
+Boost Clock is the speed that your GPU will automatically overclock when conducting a stressful job.
+This will allow your GPU to reach its full potential under intense workloads for both the Core and Boost clock; the higher, the better.

 What GPU should I get?